rydmike/flex_seed_scheme/README.md

 background and surface colors, but you may prefer to keep the primary seed color based slightly primary color tinted backgrounds in dark mode.

-This modifier will make the `surface` color and still also the deprecated `background` color plain white in light mode and true black in dark mode.
+This modifier will make the `surface` color and still also the deprecated `background` color plain white in light mode and full black in dark mode.

 ```dart
 // Make a Material 3 seeded light ColorScheme, but with always